AleoNet/welcome/documentation/leo/07_leo_playground.md

 - 👋 Welcome to Aleo!
 We thank you for running a node and supporting privacy.
 - 🔑 Your development private key for node 0 is <private key>
 - 🪪 Your Aleo address is <address>
-- 🧭 Starting a validator node on Aleo Testnet 3 Phase 3 at 0.0.0.0:4130
+- 🧭 Starting a validator node on Aleo Testnet at 0.0.0.0:4130
 - 🌐 Starting the REST server at 0.0.0.0:3030
 - 🔑 Your one-time JWT token is <jwt-token>
 ```